detomon/unicode-table/README.md

 Unicode Lookup Table
 ====================

 This script generates an Unicode character lookup table with linear access time.
-It creates a header files and source file and compiles a static library usable within C/C++.
+It creates a header and source file and compiles a static library usable within C/C++.
 The source data is contained in the files [UnicodeData.txt](http://www.unicode.org/Public/8.0.0/ucd/UnicodeData.txt) and [SpecialCasing.txt](http://www.unicode.org/Public/8.0.0/ucd/SpecialCasing.txt) and can be found on [http://www.unicode.org]().
 Currently Unicode version 8.0.0 is used, but the files can be replaced with newer versions in the future.

 The only function is `UTLookupRune` that looks up a single character by its Unicode value.
 It returns a pointer to an `UTInfo` struct containing the character informations.
 It always returns a valid pointer, even for invalid characters.
 In this case, the field `category` has the value `UTCategoryInvalid` assigned.